DMV.ORG is not affiliated with any government agency

 Any adult, and any child exceeding the child safety seat limits, must be properly secured by a seat belt when riding in the front seat of a vehicle.
 Both shoulder and lap belts must be used if the vehicle is equipped with them.

-However, licensed passengers over 15 years old are responsible for their own conduct, and may receive a ticket for disobeying the rule.
+However, licensed passengers 16 years old or older are responsible for their own conduct, and may receive a ticket for disobeying the rule.

 Law enforcement officials may stop a vehicle solely for a safety belt or child restraint seat infraction.